hardikpatel1990/Drupaltest/README.md

 1. Create exercise3 custom module.
 2. Our requirements are:

-* Users already log in to our site.
-Currently, they only have the authenticated user role.
-We have gone ahead and created a new role: premium.
+* Creat a new role: premium.
 This new premium role will need a new permission: view full premium content.
 * We do not want to paywall all of the article content on our site.
 We have added a new field to the article content type (field_is_premium).
 Only articles that have field checked should have the paywall active.
 * If a node has field_is_premium checked, then users without this new permission should see the summary even when they are viewing a full node display.
 If they do have this new permission, then they should not see the summary, they should see the full body content.
 * Users who do not get to see the full premium content should get notice on the page that says that the full content is only available with a premium account.